 4. Results of previous related research and appropriate background information;

-5. Subject selection and exclusion criteria, including justification for use of special subject populations, such as children of the mentally handicapped;
+5. Subject selection and exclusion criteria, including justification for use of special subject populations, such as children or the mentally handicapped;

 6. Study design including as discussion of the appropriateness of research methods;